theobald-software/theobald-software.github.io/content/_en/yunio/bapis-and-function-modules.md

 ### Export Parameters
 Export parameters represent the output values sent from SAP back to the client after the execution of a Function Module.
 In the tab **Export** you can select the items you want to add to the output of the Function Module / BAPI:
-- To add an item to the output of the Function Module / BAPI, mark the checkbox on the right.<br>
+- To add an item to the output of the Function Module / BAPI, mark the checkbox in the *Output* column.<br>
+Optional: you can change the name of the output parameter.<br>
 ![BAPI export parameters](/img/content/yunio/BAPI-output.png){:class="img-responsive"}

 ### Changing Parameters